laryn/elastic_email/README.txt

 And you're done.
 But, if you need a little more detail:

+ 1. Sign up for an Elastic Email account, by going to http://elasticemail.com and click on "Sign up" in the top right hand corner.
+ 2. Once signed up, make a note of your API Key and your Elastic Email username (aka your email address), which you will need to configure the module
+ 3. Install and enable the elastic_email module
+ 4. Configure the elastic_email module with the username and API Key

+And you're done.

  1. Sign up
 =========================================
 Go to http://elasticemail.com, click on "Get your API Key".
 Save the API Key somewhere safe.

  2. Install & Enable